Faculty Supporting Students

 The Student Accessibility Resource Center website is the best starting point.
 SARC partners with students, faculty, and staff to facilitate disability access essential to advancing an inclusive campus experience.

-Emergency Move to Remote Instruction
+Emergency Move To Remote Instruction

 Faculty may need to transition their course to remote instruction in specific circumstances.
 The learning experience of a course moved to remote instruction in response to crises or disasters differs from that of a course designed for online instruction.
 Moving instruction to remote allows for flexibility in teaching and learning, enabling access from anywhere at any time.
 Hodges et al. (2020) described emergency remote teaching as a temporary measure to provide quick and reliable access to instruction and instructional support during an emergency or crisis, rather than attempting to recreate a robust educational ecosystem.
 In the event of an emergency or severe weather affecting University operations or safety, updates will be posted to the University Alert Center.

-- Post an announcement
+1. Post an announcement

-- Create an announcement in Folio with information about the change.
+• Create an announcement in Folio with information about the change.

-- Set up the Grade Book
+3. Set up Grade Book

-- Set up activities and assessments.
+4. Set up Activities and Assessments

-- Set up Zoom sessions.
+• Set up Zoom sessions.

-- Move quizzes to Folio.
+• Move quizzes to Folio.

-- Record Lectures with Yuja
+5. Record Lectures with Yuja and post them to your course

-- Upload lecture materials to the content area.
+• Upload lecture materials to the content area.